-The mulching type mower, a relatively new technological development, has made returning clippings to the turfgrass system easy as well as popular.
-Several organized programs have been created to convince homeowners that clipping removal is unnecessary.
-The "Don't Bag It" program and the "Grasscycling: Today's Turf, Tomorrow's Earth" program, sponsored by the Professional Lawn Care Association of America, are two examples.
-The Texas Don't Bag It campaign is based on research in which mulching mowers were provided to 184 homeowners who had previously bagged clippings.
-After returning clippings for one season with the mulching mowers, the participants rated their lawns 30% better than the year before.
+The mulching type mower was patented in 1992 with a unique rotary mower deck design that lifts grass clippings into the path of the spinning blade such that they are cut into smaller pieces before being deposited into the lawn.
+These mowers are now widely available for purchase at only a slightly higher cost than a standard rotary deck mower.
+Several organized public and/or private programs have been created to convince homeowners that clipping removal is unnecessary, with many revolving around educational themes of "Don't Bag ItTM" or "Grasscycling".
+The premise and continued success of the original 1989 Texas Don't Bag It campaign remains based on research in which mulching mowers were provided to 184 homeowners who had previously bagged clippings.
+After returning clippings for one season with the mulching mowers, the participants rated their lawns 30% better than the year before and they reduced the time spent clipping the lawn by 38% compared to when they bagged their clippings.